JeffersonLab/jmyapi/README.md

 The library requires configuration properties be included in the runtime classpath.
 Specifically a _deployments.properties_ file is needed to indicate the host names of MYA servers.
 A template for the properties can be found [here](https://github.com/JeffersonLab/jmyapi/blob/master/config/deployments.properties.template).
 You must create your own _deployments.properties_ file and include it on the runtime classpath.

 #### Authentication
 In order to interact with the MYA server users must authenticate (MySQL user auth).
-This is done using a username and password from a _credentials.properties_ file, which is must be included in the runtime classpath.
+This is done using a username and password from a _credentials.properties_ file, which must be included in the runtime classpath.
 A template for the properties can be found [here](https://github.com/JeffersonLab/jmyapi/blob/master/config/credentials.properties.template).

 ### Build